 The website is multi-lingual (English, Italian, German, French and Spanish), provides maps and schedules, and allows you to figure ticket prices based on desired departure/destination points.
 Do note that:

 • Service may be cancelled at any time due to rough seas

 • They aren’t covered under any Cinque Terre park or park/rail passes: any info on the net stating otherwise is incorrect (previous passes that included ferries were discontinued)

-• There are around 7-8 departures from CT villages every day but the earlist runs do not go to every village so check schedules carefully.
+• There are around 7-8 departures from CT villages every day but the earliest runs don't go to every village so check schedules carefully.
 Last runs are fairly early in the evening, and service to more distant locations isn’t as frequent as between the four Cinque Terre ports.

-• The website is not functional during the off season
+• The website is not functional in the off season

 There are several boats going to and from Manarola to the other villages of Cinque Terre (except for Corniglia).
 I would advise everybody to do this, because seeing the villages perched to the mountains is a wonderful sight and totally different from seeing them from one of the hiking paths.

 The pier is a little outside of Manarola and you will have to walk a little path to reach the village.